Occupational Hand Dermatitis in Healthcare - Development and Evaluation of an Online Learning and Self-Screening Program

 What are we doing?

-This project will develop an online training module for early identification, management, and prevention of occupational hand dermatitis, including self-screening for disease and evaluate the usability of the e-learning program and the impact of training and self-screening on knowledge and hand health practices in acute, long-term and home care workers in Ontario.
+A 10-minute e-module for early identification, management, and prevention of occupational hand dermatitis, including self-screening for disease has been developed.
+We will evaluate the usability of the e-learning program and the impact of training and self-screening on knowledge and hand health practices in acute, long-term, and home care workers in Ontario.

 What have we found?